 What can you expect with extractions?

-Although horror stories are plentiful the vast majority of wisdom teeth extractions are relatively simple and recovery is fast.
-This is however dependent on the size, shape and position of the tooth.
+Although horror stories are plentiful, the vast majority of wisdom teeth extractions are relatively simple, and recovery is fast.
+This is, however, dependent on the size, shape and position of the tooth.
 With simple extractions, there is usually little swelling, bruising and/or bleeding and can normally be performed by your own dentist in the dental chair.
-More complex extraction where the tooth is severely trapped is generally carried out by specialist and may require special treatment.
+More complex extraction where the tooth is severely trapped is generally carried out by a specialist and may require special treatment.
 This can result in more bruising and swelling and is sometimes carried out in a surgical environment.
 Your dentist will be able to use x-rays to determine the complexity of your extraction and advise you on what to expect.

-An unfortunate complication of any extraction is a condition called "dry socket”.
-If the blood clot that formed in the extraction area becomes dislodged, it exposes the underlying bone.
-This condition can be very painful, but resolves after a few days.
-By following some simple post treatment instructions that your dentist will provide you, you should be able to prevent that from happening.
+An unfortunate complication of any extraction is the possibility of developing a condition called 'dry socket'.
+If the blood clot that formed in the extraction area becomes dislodged, it exposes the underlying bone, leading to the inflammation.
+This condition can be excruciating but resolves after a few days.
+By following some simple post-treatment instructions that your dentist will provide you, you should be able to prevent this from happening.

-In severe impactions, the roots of the lower wisdom tooth may lie near the main nerve to the lower jaw, or the crowns may be near the nerve to the tongue.
-In about 1 to 2% of the cases, these nerves could be damaged during removal of the tooth.
+In severe impactions, the roots of the lower wisdom tooth may lie near the main nerve to the lower jaw or the crowns may be near the nerve to the tongue.
+In about 1 to 2% of the cases, these nerves could be damaged during the removal of the tooth.
 The result would be numbness in the lips, chin, teeth or the tongue on the side affected.
-Movement would not be affected, only sensation.
+The movement would not be affected, only the sensation.
 In most cases, sensation returns after a few months.

 The majority of problems occur when a tooth is partially erupted, thereby increasing the risk of developing gum infection and decay.
-By being extra vigilant in cleaning this area, these teeth can hide away for many years without giving any problems.
-Even if gum infection developed, early treatment with antiseptic mouth rinses and tissue salts can often clear the symptoms within a few days.
-With fully impacted teeth there is less risk of developing infection and they are generally therefore less of a problem.
-However, in both cases, if there is a risk of damage to the neighbouring tooth or surrounding structures, it is sometimes advisable to sacrifice a problematic tooth for the wellbeing of the whole mouth.
+By being extra vigilant in cleaning this area, these teeth can remain dormant for many years without giving any problems.
+Even if gum infection develops, early treatment with antiseptic mouth rinses and tissue salts can often clear the symptoms within a few days.
+With fully impacted teeth, there is less risk of developing an infection, and they are generally, therefore, less of a problem.
+However, in both cases, if there is a risk of damage to the neighbouring tooth or surrounding structures, it is sometimes advisable to sacrifice a problematic tooth for the well-being of the whole mouth.

-Like most aspects of dentistry, the goal of treatment is to maintain a comfortable and disease free environment.
-When considering the treatment for your wisdom teeth, it is important to ascertain how much its presence is impacting on your life and what risk there is of developing disease.
-Just because they are present it does not always mean that they have to be removed.
+As in most aspects of dentistry, the goal of treatment is to maintain a comfortable and disease-free environment.
+When considering the treatment for your wisdom teeth, it is important to ascertain how much their presence impacts on your life and what risk there is of developing a complication.
+Just because they are present does not always mean that they have to be removed.